zhangyongzhe20/tp/docs/DeveloperGuide.md

 1. Test data parser
 * find the `loadDataTest` in path `tp/src/test/java/seedu/duke/loadDataTest.java`.
 * run dataLoadTest.
-* if the text file are not empty, the test will fail.
+* if the text file are empty, the test will fail.

+## Instructions for building jar
+run the `shadowJar` in `build.gradle` script.
+And the output jar will be stored in `build\libs`.